Short-Term Rental Turnover Improvements That Can Help Guest Experience

 A few targeted upgrades can meaningfully improve how your listing photos look without requiring a major renovation:

-• Updated cabinet hardware: Swapping dated brass or cheap builder-grade pulls for matte black, brushed nickel, or warm bronze hardware is one of the most cost-effective ways to modernize a kitchen or bathroom.
-It photographs well and reads as intentional design.
+• Updated cabinet handles and knobs: Swapping dated brass or cheap basic builder-grade pulls for matte black, brushed nickel, or warm bronze handles is one of the most cost-effective ways to modernize a kitchen or bathroom.
+It photographs well and looks like a deliberate design choice.

-• Coordinated light fixtures: Replacing mismatched or builder-basic fixtures with a cohesive style across the main living areas and bathrooms creates a more put-together impression in photos and in person.
+• Coordinated light fixtures: Replacing mismatched or basic builder-grade fixtures with a matching style across the main living areas and bathrooms creates a more put-together impression in photos and in person.

 • Accent walls or shiplap details: A single shiplap or board-and-batten wall can become a focal point in bedroom or living-room photos, giving the space a more designed feel without a full renovation.
 Our case study on a Raleigh rental refresh shows how flooring and paint changes photograph in practice.

-• Refinished or updated bathroom vanity: A dated vanity can age a bathroom's appearance significantly in photos.
-A refinish, paint update, or vanity swap is often a practical scope of work that avoids a full bathroom gut.
+• Refinished or updated bathroom vanity: A dated vanity (the cabinet under the bathroom sink) can age a bathroom's look in photos.
+Refinishing, repainting, or swapping the vanity is often a practical project that avoids a full bathroom tear-out.

 • Staged vignettes for photography: While staging is the photographer's domain, having a space that is clean, freshly painted, and has well-chosen light fixtures and hardware makes the staging more effective.